Can Pool Chlorine Clean Concrete? Safe Methods & Alternatives

 Safety Concerns

 Pool chlorine creates hazardous fumes, especially when mixed with other cleaners.
-Never combine chlorine with ammonia-based products, acids (including muriatic acid), or other chemicals - this can produce deadly chlorine gas.
+Never combine chlorine with acids (including muriatic acid) — that produces toxic chlorine gas — or with ammonia-based products, which produces irritating chloramine fumes.
+Keep these chemicals separate and never mix them.

 Better Alternatives for Concrete Cleaning